-Punta del Diablo has its origins as a fishing village, and has since grown into a popular Summer resort town.
+Punta del Diablo began as a fishing village and has since grown into a popular summer resort town.

 Tourists, money, and developers are making their way up the coast from Punta del Este, which has spurred new development, and higher prices in Punta del Diablo.

 However, for those who feel Punta del Este is too big, and Cabo Polonio is too small, then Punta del Diablo strikes the perfect middle ground.

 The beach is nice, the surfing is good, and there's a wide range of modern, comfortable hostels within view of the ocean.